bonno42h/meteo/README.md

  * Google Map React - to display the location of a meteorite;
  * prop-types - prop type checking;
  * node-sass - for sass stylesheets + modules;
- * axios - promise based HTTP client for the browser;
+ * axios - promise-based HTTP client for the browser;

  ## Possible improvements:
  * Implement a search bar;